 This post has been reviewed for clinical accuracy by Dr Nikky Ellis, who also has first-hand experience of navigating the NHS eczema and allergy services with her itchy son.
 After a number of years working in A&E, Nikky is a GP.

 Here at ScratchSleeves we aim to bring you trustworthy and accurate information.
 We collaborate with qualified dermatologists and doctors as well as drawing on peer-reviewed medical studies and our own experience as parents.
 All medical content is reviewed by a dermatologist or appropriate doctor prior to publication to ensure completeness, accuracy and appropriate use of medical language.
 Reviewer details can be found at the bottom of each reviewed post and also on our ‘Meet The Team’ page.

 All scientific research referred to in our blog is found in peer-reviewed publications.
 All the eczema related medical articles we refer to are included in the GREAT database (Global Resource of Eczema Trials) managed by the Centre of Evidence Based Dermatology at the University of Nottingham.
 This database brings together information on all randomised control trials and systematic reviews of eczema treatments.
 Trials are identified using a highly sensitive, comprehensive search strategy that is compatible with standard Cochrane methodology.
 Cochrane is internationally recognised as the highest standard in evidence-based health care.
 Links to the publications we refer to are listed at the bottom of each article.

-Here at ScratchSleeves we don’t just share our experiences of bringing up an eczema child (and favourite allergy friendly recipes), we also manufacture and sell our unique stay-on scratch mitts for itchy babies, toddlers and children.
-We now stock sizes from 0-12 years in a range of colours.
+Here at ScratchSleeves we don’t just share our experiences of bringing up an eczema child (and favourite allergy-friendly recipes), we also manufacture and sell our unique stay-on scratch mitts and PJs for itchy babies, toddlers and children.
+We now stock sizes from 0-adult years in a range of colours.
 Visit our main website for more information.